HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_05/Check_Points_Ch05.md

 **5.7**
 A do-while loop will always execute the body of the loop at least one time, this is not true for a while loop.

-The code from the check point rewritten with using a do-while loop:
+The code from the check point rewritten using a do-while loop:
 ```Java
 Scanner input = new Scanner(System.in);
 int sum = 0;